ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for 1.9.8_1515, released 19 June 2018
 {: #198_1515}

+The following table shows the changes that are included in the worker node fix pack 1.9.8_1515.
+{: shortdesc}

 <table summary="Changes that were made since version 1.9.7_1513">
 <caption>Changes since version 1.9.7_1513</caption>